noreplydev/sanchez-cristian/README.md

 ## Lorpie

-Lorpie is my first application.
-The idea of lorpie is not innovative by far, but it provides a simple and clean interface that makes it easy to use for people who are not tech interested.
+Lorpie is my first application, the idea of lorpie is not innovative by far, but it provides a simple and clean interface that makes it easy to use for people who are not tech interested.

 ![lorpie mockup](https://user-images.githubusercontent.com/99766455/154370065-d6a4caec-116c-4eb1-817c-c2492b150e6c.png)